Decking your homes outdoor experience

 - Spotted gum- This is a hardwood that comes in two readily available sizes.
-These are 140mm & 90mm wide.
+These are 140mm & 90mm wide (we prefer 140mm).
 This particular species of hardwood is very characteristic.
 It is one of the best looking hardwoods if you are after a piece of decking that isn’t plain and simple looking.
-It costs around $14.50/Lm
+It costs around $14.50/Lm.

 - Blackbutt- This is another hardwood decking originating from Australia.
 It is a rather blonde looking timber, even after being stained.
-It comes 90mm in size and costs around $8.50/Lm
+It comes 140mm & 90mm in size and costs around $8.50/Lm.

 - Treated pine- This is a softwood.
 It can be seen as the ‘cheap’ looking timber.
 However it can be painted or oiled and look quite nice.
 It is substantially cheaper than all of the other hardwoods only costing approximately $5.55/Lm.

-- Modwood- One of the newest products to the market, modwood has been seen as being ugly and impractical.
-It can get extreemly hot when used in the elements.
+- Modwood- One of the newest products to the market.
 It is a plastic material, this means it has zero maintenance and can be installed without face fixing.
 This looks very sharp.
 It can get extremely hot when used in the elements.

 When choosing a railing or balustrade, it can be difficult as there are so many options.
 To make it easier for our customers we have given you a quick breakdown below:

 - Glass: This looks extremely sharp and slick.
 One of the best looking balustrade options however it is the most expensive.
-It can also be the highest maintenance in constant cleaning to keep it looking as good as it should!
+It can also have a higher maintenance for cleaning to keep it looking as good as it should!

 - Wire: This is one of the cheapest options, whilst still looking very neat.
 It is stainless steel, so rust is not an issue.
 However the wires do need to be re-tensioned after the first 6-8 months.